 - Poor property management can diminish value and hurt potential cash flow.

-Understanding the factors that may prevent an exit strategy from working is critical to any investor.
+Understanding the factors that may prevent most real estate exit strategies from working is critical to any investor.
 However, savvy investors counteract potential obstacles with multiple strategies.
 A backup plan is critical, as things can change at a moments notice.
 Having multiple real estate exit strategies will proceed to lower impending risks and allow investors to achieve the maximum return on their investment.

 Due to their lack of experience, investors relatively new to the industry should stick to projects that incorporate exit strategies they are familiar with.
 New investors should always start with projects that require minimal work.
 As they gain more experience, they can begin to take on increasingly larger projects that require more complex, and perhaps more profitable, exit strategies.